FIG-Bioinfo/FIG-Bioinformatics-Course/3_Projections/3.1_Sample-Set-Creation/Sample-Set-Creation-Exercise-1_Gather_Data.md

 ## Exercise

 Launch VScode, and open the course-folder if VScode has not already done so automatically.
-Then got to the terminal-window if it is open, else launch a new terminal.
+Then go to the terminal-window if it is open, else launch a new terminal.
 You should see a message indicating that `COURSE_HOME` has been set to the course-folder, and that the `cdcourse` command will always bring you back to the course home.

 1. Ask Grimoire to describe the different types of machine learning models that can be used to predict the presence of a disease based on metagenomic data.
 Specifically mention that you are interested in classification methods such as the "random forest" model.